-Students to whom this exception applies will be exempted from acquiring course credits that must be attained from Research Seminars.
-However, they are required to complete the Research Seminars they are taking in their final semester.
-If a student intends to complete his or her professional master's degree program in the middle of a semester, completion of the Research Seminars taken in the prior semester will be sufficient.
+Students to whom this exception applies are required to complete Research Seminars by their final term of enrollment.
+However, if a student intends to complete his or her master's degree program in the middle of a term, he or she must complete Research Seminars by the term prior to the term he or she intends to complete his or her studies.
 (Article 14 of the Rules on Graduate Learning)